zenonas/tennis-kata-js/README.md

-# Tennis in JavaScript
+# Tennis in JavaScript (ES2015)

-Tests are available to be run both with node.js and in the browser.
-For node, simply call
-  node TennisTest.js
+Your task is to refactor the TennisGame.js class.

+In order to install the dependencies run:
+`npm install`

+In order to run the tests you can use:
+`npm test`
 (Only failures will be shown on the console)

-For the browser, open TennisTest.html and refresh after change.